Sodium iodide: Nuclear medicine

-Some radioactive iodide salts of sodium, including Na125I and Na131I, have radiopharmaceuticalf thyroid cancer and hyperthyroidism or as radioactive tracer in imaging (see Isotopes of iodine > Radioiodines I-123, I-124, I-125, and I-131 in medicine and biology).
+Some radioactive iodide salts of sodium, including Na125I and Na131I, have radiopharmaceutical uses for thyroid cancer and hyperthyroidism or as radioactive tracer in imaging (see Isotopes of iodine > Radioiodines I-123, I-124, I-125, and I-131 in medicine and biology).

 Thallium-doped NaI(Tl) scintillators

 Sodium iodide activated with thallium, NaI(Tl), when subjected to ionizing radiation, emits photons (i.e., scintillate) and is used in scintillation detectors, traditionally in nuclear medicine, geophysics, nuclear physics, and environmental measurements.
 NaI(Tl) is the most widely used scintillation material.
 The crystals are usually coupled with a photomultiplier tube, in a hermetically sealed assembly, as sodium iodide is hygroscopic.
 Fine-tuning of some parameters (i.e., radiation hardness, afterglow, transparency) can be achieved by varying the conditions of the crystal growth.
 Crystals with a higher level of doping are used in X-ray detectors with high spectrometric quality.
 Sodium iodide can be used both as single crystals and as polycrystals for this purpose.
 The wavelength of maximum emission is 415 nm.